 Effective January 1st, 2011, the accounting framework under which financial statements are prepared in Canada for all publicly accountable enterprises changed to International Financial Reporting Standards ("IFRS").
 The Company's transition date to IFRS was January 1st, 2010.
-The 2012 and 2011 information set forth in this document should be read in conjunction with the consolidated audited financial statements and related notes, prepared in accordance with IFRS, for the years ended December 31st, 2012 and 2011.

 BUSINESS OF FREEGOLD